Carrie Fisher 'suffers massive heart attack' on flight - Isle Of Wight Radio

 Norton wrote on Twitter: carrieffisher Don’t even think about it!!
 This planet needs you on it!
 Sending so much love xxx.

-Fisher is due to appear in Star Wars: Episode VIII when it opens in cinemas in December 2017.

-She was once married to the singer Paul Simon and has a daughter from another relationship, actress Billie Catherine Lourd.
+Carrie Fisher was just 19 when she was propelled to stardom in Star Wars.

-The Star Wars star claims in her book that she had an intense affair with her co-star Harrison Ford during the making of Star Wars.
+In her recent autobiography she said she had an intense affair with her co-star Harrison Ford during the making of the film.

-She is the daughter of singer Eddie Fisher and actress Debbie Reynolds.

 (c) Sky News 2016: Carrie Fisher ‘suffers massive heart attack’ on flight